-This album was Produced and Recorded by the NativeDSD Team in 2017.
-It is exclusively available for downloading at NativeDSD Music.
-Its official release concert was held on March 9, 2018 in Rotterdam, the Netherlands.
+This album is Produced and Recorded by the NativeDSD Team, and released in march 2018.
+It is exclusively available for downloading at NativeDSD Music in DSD 256.

 The sound of the fortepiano very much suits our modern time,” Frerichs notes.
 “It is an instrument that connects cultures.”
 In his new album, “The Contemporary Fortepiano,” he takes the listener on a world tour comprising 15 musical miniatures that each highlight a different aspect of the ensemble.